RishabhKodes/Map_Me/README.md

 MapMe is a textual-based navigation service that gives directions on your phone without using the internet.
 This service doesn’t require the users to have a smartphone.

-The backend service of the project mainly uses Google Maps API and Twilio API.
+The backend service of the project mainly uses Flask, Google Maps API and Twilio API.

 <!-- GETTING STARTED -->
 ## Getting Started